inarizushi/fungus-site/docs/conduct/index.md

 # TL;DR
-Be nice to each other.
+Be nice to each other :)

 # Code of conduct
 We want an open and respectful community at Fungus.
 So we would ask you when communicating (for example, posting on our Forums, Comments or github repository ) to be friendly and helpful.
 We find, for most people, this is not a problem.
 Our list of guidelines below is not exhaustive but should give a strong indication of what we consider acceptable community behaviour.